khasil/Analisis_sistemas/ChatBoxTrotec/README.md

 # System Analysis - Final Project

 The system analysis chatbox project focused on improving the sales experience of laser cutting and engraving machines from the Trotec Laser brand is stored in this repository.
-The project only includes a series of PDFs of the models most requested by customers (determined through systemic analysis)
+The project only includes a series of PDFs of the models most requested by customers (determined through systemic analysis),the explanatory documents are located in the "slides" folder

 ## How to Use